In Roundup case, U.S. judge cuts $2 billion verdict against Bayer to $86 million

 "In this case there was clear and convincing evidence that Monsanto made efforts to impede, discourage, or distort scientific inquiry and the resulting science," Smith said.

-Bayer to date has lost three U.S. jury trials in the Roundup litigation, with juries in California awarding multi-million dollar awards.
+Bayer to date has lost three U.S. jury trials in the Roundup litigation, with juries in California granting multimillion-dollar awards.
 It is appealing the decisions.

 In August, the company is scheduled to face its first trial outside California at a courthouse in St. Louis, Missouri.
 Monsanto has recruited Missouri-based expert witnesses to make its case in a place where it has century-old roots but where juries often hit companies with huge damages.